peter88213/nvhelp-de/source/book_view.rst

 to store information that should be at hand when writing.
 If the default categories do not fit into your individual story planning concept, you can rename these fields.
-Editing the categories can be completed by pressing the ``Enter`` key.
+Editing the categories can be completed by pressing the Eingabetaste.

 Abschnitt fields
    The heading replacements for *Ziel*, *Konflikt*, and *Ausgang* are